-The mission of the organization is to create unanticipated cultural conversations and cross pollinations between visual art and experimental writing, English and other languages, artists and their larger communities, as well as Bellingham and elsewhere.
-Through its activities, BP+A seeks to create a larger arena of understanding developed through intimately made connections between readers, writers, and artists.
+Besides facilitating cross pollinations between visual art and experimental writing, B R U N A seeks out work at the corner, say, between English and other languages, artists and their larger communities, Bellingham and elsewheres.
+B R U N A also seeks to create a larger arena of understanding developed through intimately made connections between readers, writers, and artists.

-Each month, BP+A presents free events to the public including artist talks, performances, workshops, classes, and screenings, among other activities.
-Its community reading room further extends itself to the public as a cultural resource by inviting idiosyncratic, one-on-one experiences with over one thousand titles ranging from rare, one-of-a-kind artist-made books to academic and philosophical volumes, poetry chapbooks, video art works, and vinyl LPs, among other formats.
+About every month, B R U N A presents free public events including artist talks, performances, workshops, classes, and screenings, among other programs.
+Its publicationarchive acts as acommunity reading roomfurther extends itself to the public as a cultural resource by inviting idiosyncratic, one-on-one experiences with over one thousand titles ranging from rare, one-of-a-kind artist-made books to academic and philosophical volumes, poetry chapbooks, and video art works, among other formats.

-BP+A is pleased to work with students from local institutions such as Western Washington University in our internship program.
-Thanks to the participation of these interns, BP+A is in the process of making a comprehensive online catalogue of its archive.
+B R U N A is pleased to work with students from local institutions such as Western Washington University in our internships.
+Thanks to the these interns, B R U N A is in the process of making a comprehensive online catalogue of its archive.
 In addition, interns are engaged with researching and highlighting select publications from the archive to share with the public via social media streams.

-A small number of books and related merchandise are available for sale at BP+A to help promote and disseminate the work of artists and writers who are represented in the archive and or are involved in the public events program.
+A small number of books and related merchandise are available for sale at the B R U N A store to help promote and disseminate the work of artists and writers who are represented in the archive and or are involved in the events program.